Black Sonata

-Scour Shakepeare’s London, seeking the Dark Lady.
 An excellent solo game of decision and deduction.

-Scholars still argue over the identity of the Dark Lady of Shakespeare’s sonnets ~ the woman who held him in agonised thrall while she also was conducting an affair with the Fair Youth: see DarkLadypedia.
+Scholars still argue over the identity of the Dark Lady of Shakespeare’s sonnets ~ the woman who held him in agonised thrall while she also was conducting an affair with the Fair Youth: see Wikipedia.

-Why Black Sonata?
+Why is it called Black Sonata?

-Well, having themed the game around Shakespeare’s Dark Lady, John Kean sought a name that would evoke a shadowy pursuit.
-In the sonnets, Shakespeare repeatedly refers to the Lady as black (both in colouring and deeds): but “Black Sonnet” didn’t seem to sound right.
-Black Sonata did, especially since in Shakespeare’s time ‘sonata’ could refer to any instrumental music – music that was “sounded” rather than “sung”.
+Having themed the game around Shakespeare’s Dark Lady, John Kean sought a name that would evoke a shadowy pursuit.
+In his sonnets, Shakespeare repeatedly refers to a Lady as black (both in colouring and deeds).
+But “Black Sonnet” didn’t sound right.

-This terribly clever pre-game management of the cards and the order in which the Lady visits different locations takes the place of luck.
+This clever pre-game management of the cards and the order in which the Lady visits different locations takes the place of luck.

 Annoyingly, with each clue that’s gained the Dark Lady runs away ~ and she runs further each time each time you gain a clue!

 There are times when you are certain that you know where she is.
 Then she takes a path that leads back to uncertainty.
-What a woman! 😁

 Black Sonata clue cards